spl4ff/web3/HTB/Distract and Destroy/Write-Up.md

 We need to deploy it to distract enemy.

-Deploy:
+Deploying via `forge`:

 ![image](https://github.com/luvranse/web3/assets/46570641/30965871-2205-41cb-8e07-8e7bee8417da)

 **STEP 3: The Battle**

-Initiate an attack with one of our contracts.
+Initiate an attack via `cast` with one of our contracts.
 Distract the enemy.

 ![image](https://github.com/luvranse/web3/assets/46570641/d417621b-9c19-48eb-a161-216f52c0b59b)